OUR PERSONAL INFORMATION HANDLING PRACTICES

 If your request to access personal information does not relate to a survey, you may request access to or correction of the personal information that we hold about you by contacting us using the details provided below.

-HOW TO COMPLAIN ABOUT US BREACHING YOUR PRIVACY
+HOW TO LODGE A COMPLAINT ABOUT PRIVACY MATTERS

 We are committed to protecting your privacy.
 We treat any accidental or unauthorised disclosure of your personal information seriously and deal with it promptly.